oddbird/oddleventy/content/services/development.md

 ### Transparent & Interactive

-We encourage clients to stay closely connected with the daily progress, offering frequent feedback and re-prioritization via Trello or other Project Management tool.
+We encourage clients to stay closely connected with the daily progress, offering frequent feedback and re-prioritization via Trello or other Project Management tools.

 {% endcall %}